rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 Any kustomization, including an overlay, can be a base to another kustomization.
 A base has no knowledge of the overlays that refer to it.

-For simple gitops management, a base configuration could be the sole content of a git repository dedicated to that purpose.
+For simple GitOps management, a base configuration could be the sole content of a git repository dedicated to that purpose.
 Same with overlays.
 Changes in a repo could generate a build, test and deploy cycle.

 In this lab we're going to:
 * configure kustomization.yaml